DCC-EX/dcc-ex.github.io/docs/turntable-ex/turntable-ex.rst

   For those who wish to help us with Beta testing, you're encouraged to follow the testing processes outlined in the `Regression Testing process <https://github.com/DCC-EX/Support-Planning/blob/master/Testing/Turntable-EX/TTEX_Regression_Testing.md>`_, and then submit your test results using the `Beta Test Results <https://github.com/DCC-EX/Turntable-EX/issues/new/choose>`_ issue template.

-Turntable-EX is a fully integrated turntable controller, using an Arduino microcontroller to drive a stepper driver to rotate a turntable and align the bridge track with the surrounding layout tracks.
+Turntable-EX is a fully integrated turntable controller, using an additional Arduino microcontroller to drive a stepper driver to rotate a turntable and align the bridge track with the surrounding layout tracks.
+An Arduino Nano or Uno are suitable microcontrollers for Turntable-EX.

 The aim is to keep things as simple as possible, and to maintain alignment with the categories of our users as defined in our :ref:`get-started/levels:choose your level` guide for CommandStation-EX (Conductor, Tinkerer, and Engineer).